Mixd/teaching/rwd/1-basics/README.md

 }
 ```

-> You can take a look at the `media-queries.md` file within the `5-extras` folder for a list of different Media Queries you can do, why they're useful, etc.
+> You can take a look at the `media-queries.md` file within the `z-extras` folder for a list of different Media Queries you can do, why they're useful, etc.

 **Your turn!**
 - Open up `styles.css`